 Location.
-39° 17.683′ N, 80° 46.292′ W. Marker is in West Union, West Virginia, in Doddridge County.
-Marker is on Davis Street / Old U.S. 50 (West Virginia Route 18) just north of Main Street (West Virginia Route 18), on the left when traveling north.
-Touch for map.
+39° 17.701′ N, 80° 46.317′ W. Marker is in West Union, West Virginia, in Doddridge County.
+Marker is on Davis Street (West Virginia Route 18) 0.1 miles north of Howell Touch for map.
 Marker is in this post office area: West Union WV 26456, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Beehive Inn (approx. ¼ mile away); Ephraim Bee (approx. 3.9 miles away); Tollgate (approx. 7.9 miles away); Pennsboro B&O Depot (approx. 10.6 miles away); Harrisville (approx. 10.6 miles away); Pennsboro (approx. 10.7 miles away); The Stone House (approx. 10.7 miles away); Middlebourne (approx. 15.4 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+West Union (within shouting distance of this marker); Chapman J. Stuart (approx. ¼ mile away); Beehive Inn (approx. 0.3 miles away); Central Station Bridge (approx. 2.7 miles away); Ephraim Bee (approx. 3.9 miles away); Matthew M. Neely (approx. 7.2 miles away); Doddridge County / Ritchie County (approx. 7½ miles away); Tollgate (approx. 7.9 miles away).
 Touch for a list and map of all markers in West Union.

 Categories. • Government & Politics • War, US Civil •

 More.
 Search the internet for Skirmish at West Union / West Union.

 Credits.
 This page was last revised on November 9, 2019.
 This page originally submitted on November 9, 2019, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 This page has been viewed 40 times since then and 2 times this year.
 Photos: 1, 2, 3, 4. submitted on November 9, 2019, by Mike Wintermantel of Pittsburgh, Pennsylvania.